Skip to Content

 One of the significant advantages of a Philodendron mayoi is that it both loves to climb and trail!

-Therefore, when it comes to the light factor here, whether you choose to make your Mayoi a hanging plant or a standing one is essential.
+Therefore, regarding the light factor here, whether you choose to make your Mayoi a hanging plant or a standing one is essential.

 Primarily, most philodendrons, including the Mayoi, prefer the right amount of bright natural light.
 However, for the best Philodendron mayoi care, this should never be direct light.

-That Mayoi’s that I have in a pot sit near many of my larger windows and get a great deal of light each day.
+The Mayoi’s that I have in a pot sit near many of my larger windows and get a great deal of light each day.
 However, I ensure there is a net curtain on these windows.
-This ensures my Philodendron mayoi’s do not burn.
+This ensures my Philodendron mayoi do not burn.

-For the two Mayoi’s that I have hanging, I also trail them in front of my windows.
+For the two mayoi plants that I have hanging, I also trail them in front of my windows.
 Once again, though, I have a denser net here to keep the direct sun off them.

 Overall, I offer my Philodendron mayoi around 6 to 8 hours of indirect natural light per day for continued health and growth.